 To operate the cockpit shower, the water pressure switch located on the accessory panel must be in the "on" position.
-Open the cover and pull the shower wand from the recessed deck fitting located on the aft port deck.
+Open the cover and pull the shower wand out from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-To reinstall the shower wand, gently feed the hose down through the deck and replace the flap on the fitting.
-The water pressure pump is located beneath the rigging lid which is between the consoles.
-See "Freshwater System" on page 8-14 for a layout diagram.
+Reinstall the shower wand by gently feeding the hose down through the deck and close the cover.
+The water pressure pump is mounted to the transom in the aft port storage compartment.
+Reference "Pressurized Freshwater System" on page 8-17 for a layout diagram of the freshwater system.